 Originally money was raised by donation and a ‘levy’ on the local Churches, but it became apparent that assistance to board and lodging was available to the homeless (and jobless) users of the hostel who themselves were able to contribute.

-In 1987, the main building was purchased and by 1992 a major extension was build.
+In 1987, the main building was purchased and by 1992 a major extension was built.
 During the mid 1990s number 48 Bridge Road was taken (it had previously been intended for use as a museum but this had not materialised) and renovated at a cost of £400,000.
 Thereafter, until the present date, the building has been continually improved and the service has been upgraded.

 On April 14th 2014 Bridge House opened its doors for the first time to homeless women.
 There had been limited supported accommodation in the area for single homeless females.
 Our vulnerable women were living on the streets, sofa surfing or residing in Bed and Breakfasts.
 Some were trapped in prostitution, victims of abuse, embedded in drug culture.
 They need our accommodation and support as much as our male residents.

 SCMSH Ltd now provides good quality supported accommodation for up to 28 homeless individuals.